fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 ## Installing and using a package

 In this section we will install and use a package.
-A "package" is simply a piece of code that someone else wrote, and that you can use in your own code.
+A "package" is simply a piece of code that someone else wrote that you can use in your own code.
 It can be anything.
-Here, we're going to try a package that helps you manipulate colors for instance.
+Here, we are going to try a package that helps you manipulate colors for instance.

 - **Install** the community-made package called `color` by running `yarn add color`.